1. What is Rhinorinse?

 - Because the solution is pre-made, people can choose any volume of solution that they want to use for their nasal rinse.
 This increases the comfort of using the nasal rinse and minimizes the feeling of drowning with less plugging of the ears.

 6. How is the Rhinoclear Nasal Rinse Bottle different than rinse bottles currently available?The biggest difference is the shape.
 The bottle has small finger grips made to help the user hold the bottle while they GENTLY squeeze.
-The bottle has an inverted design which allows it to completely empty minimizing wasted rinse solution and lacks an inner cannula or straw (present on other bottles) to draw the solution out of the bottle (which may become contaminated and possibly cause infection).
+The bottle has an inverted design that allows it to completely empty minimizing wasted rinse solution and lacks an inner cannula or straw (present on other bottles) to draw the solution out of the bottle (which may become contaminated and possibly cause infection).

 7. How do I take care of the bottle?After each use, be sure to rinse the bottle with hot and soapy water.
 Shake all of the water out of the bottle and leave sit upside down on a hand towel or paper towel.
 The spout can be rinsed and washed the same way and then place flat on the base to dry (we are working on a stand for the bottle!)

 8. How often should I change the rinse bottle?Although the bottle is designed to minimize contamination and infection, the bottle should be changed at least every 3 months or sooner if you have had a cold.
-If you change your tooth brush, you should change your rinse bottle!
+If you change your toothbrush, you should change your rinse bottle!

 9. Can medications be added to the nasal rinse?